simulogics/prosperousuniverse-docs/content/tutorials/base-setup/_index.md

 ![Ship cargo to base](items-ship-to-base.gif)

-Your recommended buildings can be found in the Pioneers and Resources tabs.
-Recommendations are as follows:
+Your recommended buildings are listed below and on the [Packages and Factions site](../../wiki/packages-factions).
+All of them can be found in the Resources and Pioneers tabs:

 * Victualler: Rig, Farm, Food Processor
 * Carbon Farmer: 2x Farm, Incinerator